Book a Free Consultation

 When couples decide to separate, the path to divorce can be complex, especially if they attempt to reconcile.
-One key aspect that can influence divorce proceedings is the resumption of cohabitation.
+One key factor that can influence divorce proceedings during this period is the resumption of cohabitation.
+Understanding how cohabitation affects the divorce process is essential to avoid unintended legal consequences.
 Here’s a breakdown of how cohabitation affects the divorce process.

 What is Resumption of Cohabitation?